OpenSmartTemplate/ros2_smart_template/README.md

   * command can be: 'HOME', or 'RETRACT' ('ABORT' still to be implemented)

+- The template node exposes the /stage/get_position service which takes a /smart_template_interfaces/srv/GetPoint action message of the format:

+* ---
+* float64 x
+* float64 y
+* float64 z
+* bool valid

 ### Launch files
 - robot.launch.py
   * Argument: "sim_level"